-Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports, through the TrustFactory website at www.trustfactory.net, informing the issuing CA of reasonable cause to revoke the certificate.
+Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports, through the "Report Abuse" link on the TrustFactory website at www.trustfactory.net.
+This opens an email client that sends an email to abuse@trustfactory.net.
+The individual reporting the certificate problem must provide their identity and contact details as well as the reasonable cause to revoke the certificate.